rukshn/rukshn/README.md

 I'm Rukshan, currently following my MSc in Health Informatics.

+Interested in

-Interested in interoperability in healthcare
+* Interoperability in healthcare
-Health informatics
+* Health informatics
-Digital health
+* Digital health

 I love making new things.
 If you have project which needs help let me know, I'm happy to provide you a hand.